i-bee01/i-bee01/README.md

 ##  Hi there 👋 Welcome to my tech world🚀

-I'm Ibee & I am a Mechanical Engineer turned Tech bro 🧑🏽‍💻🤓
+A Mechanical Engineer turned Tech bro 🧑🏽‍💻🤓

 Alittle bit about me:
 - 🔭 I’m currently working on the CCFC Website, & Ibee's Website